 - February 28, 2019: Advocate: Access & Act!

 Most educational conferences are provided as an opportunity for educators only.
 By doing that, multiple perspectives are missing in the conversations.
 Our goal is to bring all voices together and move from discussion to action.

-Through collaboration focused on equity, the Saint Mary’s Graduate School of Education’s Missing Voices: Equity in Education Summit brings together educators, students, families, and community members.
+Through collaboration focused on equity, the Saint Mary’s School of Education’s Missing Voices: Equity in Education Summit brings together educators, students, families, and community members.
 When missing perspectives are intentionally included, our community is bound to be more creative in our solution-making and we will increase the opportunity to collectively improve the future.

 The Missing Voices Summit honors individuals and/or groups whose experiences demonstrate commitment to social and racial justice.
 Consider nominating a community member, youth, or educator/administrator for a Missing Voices Recognition Award.

 February 28, 2019